foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

     fnA(3)(2);

 The order would depend on the actual thing you need to get done.
-Let's try this out with our `hasX` function, which we'll be calling `has` from now on:
+Let's try this out with our `hasX` function, which we'll be calling `has` from now on.
+Since we need to ultimately pass this function to `filter`, it needs to return a function that accepts a piece of data from the pipeline.
+If we start with the function that `filter` will apply to the dataset, we can reason backward to the definition of the entire function.

+        return (datum) => {
+            return datum.includes(x);
+        }

+We now need to wrap this in an outer function that returns this function when called:

     const has = (x) => {
         return (datum) => {
             return datum.includes(x);
         }
-    };
+    }

+And finally, we can use it like this:

+    dataset
+        .filter(has('a'))
+        .map(transformTo('b'))
+        .filter(compact)
+        .length();

+## A Real Example

+Imagine I have a list of filenames that have a name and a date:

+    alice_2016-12-07.json
+    alice_2016-12-04.json
+    alice_2016-12-09.json
+    alice_2016-12-01.json
+    alice_2016-12-03.json
+    alice_2016-12-11.json
+    bob_2016-12-03.json
+    bob_2016-12-09.json
+    bob_2016-12-02.json
+    ...

+And let's say I want to find any files for any person in a list for whom there is missing data in some date range.
+Let's say the date range is '2016-12-01' through '2016-12-15' and it is inclusive.
+And let's say that the names I care about are 'bob','alice', and 'fred'.
+Here's how I could use this technique (which is a limited case of currying by the way):

+    const moment = require('moment');
+    const filenames = [

+        'alice_2016-12-07.json',
+        'alice_2016-12-04.json',
+        'alice_2016-12-09.json',
+        'alice_2016-12-01.json',
+        'alice_2016-12-03.json'
+        'alice_2016-12-11.json'
+        'bob_2016-12-03.json',
+        'bob_2016-12-09.json',
+        'bob_2016-12-02.json'

+    ];

+    const inRange = (start, stop) => {

+        return moment(date) {
+            return moment(date).isBetween(moment(start),moment(stop));
+        }

+    }

+    filenames
+        .filter()

 Note that I'm using anonymous functions here because it keeps the names introduced into the program to a minimum.
 Since from the calling standpoint you only really need to name that outermost function, it's not any benefit to you to name the inner function.